Metairie man wages social media war after AC breaks in his apartment

 But his air conditioning was still broken on Friday morning.

-That’s when he took to the street outside his apartment wearing a Speedo bathing suit and holding a sign that says “Honk if you have AC.”
+That’s when he took to the street outside his apartment wearing a Speedo bathing suit and holding a sign that read “Honk if you have AC.”

 At this point, McCormack said he’s willing to continue his meme war for as long as it takes, even as the focus shifts from his personal comfort to the principal of the matter.